 A guy called Yinka Shonibare—he does these amazing sculptures with African prints where he cuts them up, patchwork-like, I would say.
 The ones I love are Victorian dresses with puffy sleeves and bright fabrics—they’re so beautiful.
 In Beyoncé’s Lemonade album, she’s got a song called “Daddy’s Lessons.”
 In the video, she’s wearing a dress that I’m sure is Yinka Shonibare’s, or that was inspired by his work.

-You have such a varied selection of goods, like the hot water bottle covers, which you don’t see a lot of in shops.
+You have such a wide selection of goods.
 What is your bestseller?

 Of all your items, what do you enjoy making the most?